Manuela-Sousa/playwright-example/README.md

 - **`e2e/tests/specs/`**: Contains test specification files.
 Each file includes test cases that use the Page Object classes and locators defined in other directories.

+- **`fixtures.ts`**: The fixtures are used to set up reusable pieces of code that can be shared across multiple test cases.

 ## Setting Up the Test Environment

 You can configure the test environment in the `playwright.config.ts` file.
 Specifically, in the following line: